msoliveira11/hash_challenge/README.md

 # hash_challenge
 Repository meant to store the code related do Hash Embedded Dev Challenge.

-A summary of the problem might and some observations may be found in the file "ber_tlv_algorith.txt".
+A summary of the problem and some observations may be found in the file:
+"ber_tlv_algorith.txt".

 To build: